oskarhane/actus/README.md

 > I wanted to have as much as possible handled in a UI framework / library agnostic way, so gluing it to a React or Svelte component should be trivial.

+## Self learning

+It's self learning in the sense that it ranks items higher the more you pick them for a certain input.
+To follow trends and have new commands have achance to get to the top fairly quick, it doesn't keep the execution history forever but normalizes it from time to time.
+See [packages/core/src/exec-graph.ts](packages/core/src/exec-graph.ts) for the implementation of this.

 ## Demo

 Here's a demo of the Svelte implementation of the core: [https://ti99l.csb.app](https://ti99l.csb.app)